hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_metadata_export.rst

 .. meta::
-   :description: Export Hasura metadata from the database with the Hasura CLI
+   :description: Use hasura metadata export to export Hasura metadata from the database with the Hasura CLI
    :keywords: hasura, docs, CLI, HasuraCTL, hasuractl, hasura metadata export

 .. _hasura_metadata_export: